mavilov/hybrid-query-system/docs/architecture.md

 # Solution Description

-This document describes the actual architecture implemented in the repository as of 15 Nov 2025.
+This document describes the actual architecture implemented in the repository as of 19 November 2025.

 ## High-level overview